MechanicOfTheSequence/nosedocs-new/noseblog.md

 after the cataclysm (deluge), we're now in the second pacha[^1], and , and it seems to me that now there is an elite ruling class, because we know this with hatshepsut's obelisk that they were still capable of pulling some big stones out of the ground, anw doing some pretty amazing stonework, and 3d heiroglyphs at that time -- this was the time of moses. so, it seems that the elite ruling class had knowledge of how to create and use these energies.

-dispite their ability to harness these energies, the planet is still moving away from sirius b, and so small things are beginning to take place. the lush green egypt is starting to turn slowly to a desert, and other small things that would eventually accumulate. the main thing to note here is that the peoples had some bit to do with it, but this time it's the priests and the kings that have access to this energy, and so by the time the 18th dynasty is in place (hyxos), things are beginning to become very different in the egyptian psyche, as evidenced by the change in art style during the 18th dynasty.
+dispite their ability to harness these energies, the planet is still moving away from sirius b, and so small things are beginning to take place. the lush green egypt is starting to turn slowly to a desert, and other small things that would eventually accumulate. the main thing to note here is that the peoples had some bit to do with it, but this time it's the priests and the kings that have access to this energy, and so by the time the 18th dynasty is in place (hyksos), things are beginning to become very different in the egyptian psyche, as evidenced by the change in art style during the 18th dynasty.

 I think that some time (soon?) after the exodus, the comet venus is captured and becomes a planet, moving earth to the 3rd orbit. she's now the "queen of heaven" -- and sits between us and the sun and mercury. this separation (along with the wanging of sirius b's energyies too) turns off a lot of the mental capabilities in the majority of humans, and only the "secrets" to attaining or harnessing that kind of mental energy are held in secret by esoteric and secret societies.